How to Make the Most (Financially) Out of Your Military Career

 Why did you join the military?
 Chances are the answer to that is quite complex.
-It likely includes a measure of having a desire to serve our country combined with the potential financial benefits of a military career.
-Succeeding in the military can be a very financially rewarding career path, and also brings the satisfaction of knowing that you have done your part to serve your country.
+It likely includes a measure of having the desire to serve our country combined with the potential financial benefits of a military career.
+Succeeding in the military can be a very financially rewarding career path, and it also brings the satisfaction of knowing that you have done your part to serve your country.
 As a military service member, there are numerous benefits beyond your paycheck that you can also enjoy.

 Sadly, many active duty service members and veterans fail to take full advantage of these benefits, and they are, in effect, losing out on important financial perks to their careers.
 In a 2014 survey, the Washington Post found that over half of the veterans surveyed had not used the benefits outlined in the Post-9/11 GI Bill, and that is just one of the many benefits out there for service members and vets.

-Tax Benefits for Members of the Military
+Tax benefits for members of the military

 As a veteran or service member, you have given much of your life to serve our country.
 You’ve also sacrificed financially during your time in service.
 As a “thank you,” the government offers many financial benefits to service members and their families.
 Some of these are tax-related.

 - Use tax-free pay to contribute to savings plans more wisely.
 If you contribute to an Individual Retirement Account (IRA), you can allow that money to grow tax-deferred.
 Over the years, you can earn even more tax-free money.
 In addition, you can use a Roth IRA to grow tax-free income into tax-free withdrawals that you use during retirement.
-Both you and your spouse can contribute up to $5,500 annually to your IRA.
-If you’re age 50 or older, the annual limit is $6,500.
+Both you and your spouse can contribute up to $6,000 annually to your IRA.
+If you’re age 50 or older, the annual limit is $7,000.

 - Use non-taxable income wisely.
 While combat pay and other types of pay or reimbursement may not be taxable, you may wish to include them when calculating your Earned Income Tax Credit.
 This is particularly true if your combat pay was your only income.
 If you don’t report it, you may not qualify for the tax credit because you will appear to have had no income.

 - File remotely.
-You don’t have to be in the same physical location as your spouse to file your taxes.
+You don’t have to be in the exact physical location as your spouse to file your taxes.
 You can have your spouse use a power of attorney to file a joint return on your behalf if you are stationed away from home when it’s time to file taxes.

 - Take advantage of tax filing extensions.
 It’s not easy to file your taxes when you are serving overseas.
-Those who are in combat zones are automatically given a 180-day extension for filing their tax returns, paying taxes and filing a claim for a refund.
+Those in combat zones are automatically given a 180-day extension for filing their tax returns, paying taxes, and filing a claim for a refund.
 The only taxes you must pay by the April 15 filing deadline are your Social Security and Medicare taxes.
 Unlike civilians who take the filing extension, you don’t have to do anything to apply for it, and you won’t pay interest or penalties on taxes you owe.
 You can also take this extension if you are continuously hospitalized for injuries received while serving.

 - Take advantage of tax filing help.
 Check with your base to see if you can get free tax preparation help.
 You can also file electronically through Military OneSource MilTax.